eikehmueller/ma32070/lectures/Exercises.md

   <p style="font-size:32px;">MA32070 Exercises</p>
 </div>

-In the following we list some prior knowledge that is expected for this course together with some links to further information.

 ----

 *&#169; Eike Mueller, University of Bath 2025.
 These notes are copyright of Eike Mueller, University of Bath.
 They are provided exclusively for educational purposes at the University and are to be downloaded or copied for your private study only.
 Further distribution, e.g. by upload to external repositories, is prohibited. html generated with [pandoc](https://pandoc.org/) using [easy-pandoc-templates](https://github.com/ryangrose/easy-pandoc-templates) under the [GPL-3.0.1 license](https://github.com/ryangrose/easy-pandoc-templates?tab=GPL-3.0-1-ov-file#readme)*